rdke/ansible/README.md

 # Ansible

-A collection of more or less polished Ansible roles for automation of various Debian-based services.
+A collection of more or less polished Ansible roles for automation of Debian, Proxmox and Docker-based services.

 ## Configuration